How to Start and Scale up a Point-of-Care 3D Printing Lab

 As 3D printing is seen as a cutting-edge technology, some of the discussions during the event were around leveraging the in-house service to increase their hospitals’ reputations.
 Promoting their 3D services is a concrete illustration of a hospital taking the lead in being an innovator to provide better healthcare to its patients through personalization.

 Dr. Thieringer also noted, “if you want to get more funding it’s important that others know what you’re doing.
 Scientific publications are important, but so are regional and national television, conferences, and events.
 3D printing needs to be promoted.
 It’s an interesting topic and the people involved are engaged and want to know more about its use in medicine.
 It’s important to get the results from your work and let other people know.”

 8. Connect with people who already are using 3D technology

-Not only is connecting internally important, but discussing in-house 3D services with others outside your hospital are important learning opportunities.
+Not only is connecting internally important, but discussing in-house 3D services with others outside your hospital are significant learning opportunities.

 Dr. Thieringer notes: “I would really recommend building up a network, a regional, a national, and an international network because in this area of 3D printing you can learn a lot from others and grow quickly with the help of strong networks.”

 One way to do that is through events such as the 3D Printing in Medicine: 2020 Digital Course.
-Materialise will host more events such as this during the rest of 2020.
+Materialise will host more events like this in the future.
 Check on our events page to see when the next event is and join to hear how others are effectively using 3D printing to be more efficient, improve patient care, increase cross-team collaboration, and more.

 1 Aimar A, Palermo A and Innocenti B, The Role of 3D Printing in Medical Applications: State of the Art.
 Journal of Healthcare Engineering, 2019; 5340616. doi:10.1155/2019/5340616